freeCodeCamp/freeCodeCamp/curriculum/challenges/german/10-coding-interview-prep/take-home-projects/build-a-voting-app.md

 # --description--

 Build a full stack JavaScript app that is functionally similar to this: <a href="https://voting-app.freecodecamp.rocks/" target="_blank" rel="noopener noreferrer nofollow">https://voting-app.freecodecamp.rocks/</a>.
-Use a site builder of your choice to complete the project.
+Verwende einen Site-Builder deiner Wahl, um das Projekt abzuschließen.

 Here are the specific user stories you should implement for this project: